 Virtual Emergency Preparedness Lunch and Learn Training Series

 The Louisiana Department of Health provides educational emergency preparedness trainings to medical facilities and interested parties.
-All healthcare partners, including Rural Health Clinics, FQHCs, critical access hospitals and small rural hospitals, are encouraged to attend.
+All healthcare partners, including RHCs, FQHCs, critical access hospitals and small rural hospitals, are encouraged to attend.

-In lieu of the annual face-to-face ESF8 Hurricane Summit, a hurricane zoom series has been scheduled.
-This zoom series will include briefs from other State Agency/ESF leads on a range of topics.
+In lieu of the annual face-to-face ESF8 Hurricane Summit, a hurricane zoom series was scheduled.
+This zoom series included briefs from other State Agency/ESF leads on a range of topics.
 Click to view each recording:

 Additional Emergency Preparedness Trainings